better-labs/betteraiengine/README.md

 ## Todos

 Order Generation
+- Create scripts to pull Polymarket markets by trending event (24 hr volume), filter to remove crypto markets (tagFilter = ["Crypto", "Hide From New", "Weekly", "Recurring"]), yes/no spreads within 25%
 - Test new order gen features

 - Modify publishing to write to a subfolder of experiment to include the date yyyy-mm-dd